 Hormone levels affect the oiliness of your skin.
 Things like birth control pills or hormone regulators can cause an imbalance in the production of oils in your skin.
 If you think your oily skin could be attributed to any of your medicatons talk to your doctor about adjusting your dosage, trying an alternative medication, or working with a dermatologist to get rid of your oily skin.

-Natural Oily Skin Care
+Best Natural Oily Skin Care

 Further Skin Treatments